conorriches/RomanNumerals/README.md

 ##Testing the solution
 This was built with unit tests using Mocha.
 To test the app and see how it fares, run:
 `npm test`
-This will run a custom script that then runs the tests.
+This will run a custom Mocha script that then runs the tests.